-The dental practice had effective clinical governance and risk management structures in place.
+The dental practice had effective risk management structures in place.
 Staff told us the practice management team were always approachable and the culture within the practice was open and transparent.
-All staff were aware of the practice ethos and philosophy and told us they felt well supported and able to raise any concerns where necessary.
+All staff were aware of the practice ethos, philosophy and values and told us they felt well supported and able to raise any concerns where necessary.
 Staff told us they enjoyed working at the practice and felt part of a team.
-They would recommend the practice to a family member or friends.